sethduda/AdvancedTowing/README.md

 - Cars can tow cars, ships and air
 - Trucks can tow cars, ships and air
 - Ships can only tow ships
+- You can't tow locked vehicles (see settings below)
+- You can only tow one vehicle at a time (see settings below)

 **Notes for Mission Makers:**